DaoCloud/DaoCloud-docs/docs/en/docs/index.md

 === "Observability"

      DCE 5.0 comprehensively collects service data based on logs, traces, metrics, eBPF, and other technical means.
-It deeply acquires request link information and dynamically observes and multi-dimensionally controls real-time changes in clusters, nodes, applications, and services.
+It acquires detailed request link information and dynamically observes and multi-dimensionally controls real-time changes in clusters, nodes, applications, and services.

-     This capability enables the query of all clusters and load observation data through a unified control plane.
+     This capability enables the querying of all clusters and observation of load data through a unified control plane.
 Additionally, it introduces topology analysis technology to visualize the application health status and achieves second-level fault location.